-We recommend setting your conical (Encore, Virtuoso, Preciso) grinder around the setting of #20 and setting the flat burr grinders (Vario and Forte) at a setting of #5.
+When using cleaning tablets – we recommend setting your conical (Encore, Virtuoso+) grinder around the setting of #20 and setting the flat burr grinders (Vario and Forte) at a setting of #5.
 That’s just around the middle of your grind range allowing for a solid cleaning as the pellets are ground to powder.
 At finer settings we have seen clogging occur and possible mechanical damage.
 Follow your cleaning cycle with 30-40 gram coffee bean to purge any cleaner left in the grinder.

 Other resources to check out on the topic of coffee grinding and brewing methods:

 - Seattle Coffee Gear does a video on the difference a roast type has on the outcome of a shot, all ground on the same grind setting: Video: SCG – Switching Roasts and Grinds

 - We wrote a blog with in-depth information about the basics of grinding for common methods.